Azure/autorest.go/packages/autorest.go/autorest-configuration.md

       - key: rawjson-as-bytes
         type: boolean
         description: When true, properties that are untyped (i.e. raw JSON) are exposed as []byte instead of any or map[string]any.
 The default is false.
+      - key: generate-fakes
+        type: boolean
+        description: When true, enables generation of fake servers.
+The default is false.
 ```